 Rules I dislike (but am saddled with in PFS):

-1. Taking '20' to find traps(see example in spoiler above) 2.
+1. Taking '20' to find traps(just a broken rule) 2.
 Taking '10' on untrained Knowledge skills(It may be legal, but I don't like it!
 I just don't see every PFS agent being, a highly trained, Super Spy!..An abbreviated list of things all PFS agents with a '10' or better intelligence can do is: Identify the following; every foreign accent in Golarion , poor construction, any stone or mineral in it's raw form.. the list goes on..)
 3. Most sub-set rules..(especially the chase rules!)
 (This one doesn't need explaining.
 Most GMs know there are real problems with many of these sub-sets.
 My biggest problem arises again in PFS, when I am, essentially stuck with these sub-par designed systems.
 If you want to get on my good side, while I'm running with these systems in PFS..just roll with what I give you, and if you need to clarify, bring it to the discussion thread..Remember, these rules are frustrating for both player and GM) 4.
 Cold Weather rules and cold Weather gear.( I have an entireThread on this and, how Cold weather rules in Pathfinder, are generally broken.

 If you read beneath the spoilers, you'll probably get the idea that, I'm an old school gamer.
 While that may be true, it doesn't mean you won't have fun in my games.
 My motivation for any game is and always will be, does it make a good story?(whether heroic or tragic) If that's the type of play that interest you, I invite you to join one of my games!